Nika riots: Riots

 The timeline provided for these riots is not exact, and it is derived from different sources, including one by John Malalas, (Note: Also followed by Theophanes AM 6024) and one by Procopius.

 Initially, the riots were unlikely to have had the end goal of deposing Justinian, with the early days of the riots being a more extreme show of typical factional vandalism and hooliganism that was exacerbated by the emotional response to the escaped Blue and Green criminals, with the aim to have the arrested rioters released.
-It is important to note, that this is not the first time that two major factions had joined forces: once under Anastasius and once under Justin.
+This is not the first time that two major factions had joined forces: once under Anastasius and once under Justin.
 Usually, riots were more "conservative in nature" and were used to keep the emperor accountable and make him aware of the will of the people.
-However, in the case of the Nika riots, the populace was not mollified by Justinian's empty promises of change and were likely fueled by opportunistic senatorial intervention to shift focus to Justinian's deposition.
+However, in the case of the Nika riots, the populace was not mollified by Justinian's hollow promises of change and were likely fueled by opportunistic senatorial intervention to shift focus to Justinian's deposition.
 These riots shared common characteristics with others during this period.
 However, they stand out due to the extent of militarisation.
 Common behaviour prior to this riot included the throwing of stones, which had been banned by Justinian in his anti-rioting decree of 527.

 On January 13, 532, an angry crowd arrived at the Hippodrome for the races.
 The Hippodrome was next to the palace complex, so Justinian could preside over the races from the safety of his box in the palace.
 From the start, the crowd hurled insults at Justinian.
 By the end of the day, at race 22, the partisan chants had changed from "Blue" or "Green" to a unified Nίκα ("Nika", meaning "Win!", "Victory!" or "Conquer!"), and the crowds broke out and began to assault the palace.
 The riot lasted for a week.
 Fires started during the tumult destroyed much of the city, including the city's foremost church, the Hagia Sophia (which Justinian would later rebuild).

 It is believed that on January 14, the second day of the riots, Justinian, rather than negotiating political concessions, offered to host more races and games in an attempt to appease the rioters.
 This did little to halt the violence however, with the crowd ignoring his pleas for a suspension of the hostilities.
 In the past, emperors had cancelled races on account of them exacerbating tensions and worsening factional violence.